ekaterir/snipe-nginx-cache/readme.txt

 == Description ==

 Nginx has a built-in FastCGI cache, which acts as a reverse proxy cache at the webserver layer.
-The Nginx Cache Sniper WordPress plugin lets you purge this cache from within WordPress.
+The Cache Sniper for Nginx WordPress plugin lets you purge this cache from within WordPress.
 Here are some key features:

 * Purge the entire cache from the menu bar
 * Manually purge individual pages